kingjinho/DesignPattern/README.md

     }
 }
 ```
-**Is this is the best way you would catch up with application's changes overtime?**
+**Do you think this is the best way you would keep up with changes overtime?**

 ## Thoughts on the case